jthegedus/awesome-firebase/README.md

     <sup><a href="README_ZH.md">zh</a></sup> -->
 </p>

-[Firebase](https://firebase.google.com/) is an app dev platform built on the [Google Cloud Platform](https://cloud.google.com/products/) providing services and cross-platform SDKs!
+[Firebase][firebase] is an app dev platform built on the [Google Cloud Platform][gcp-products] providing services and cross-platform SDKs!

 </div>